Rushhaabhhh/Visit-Counter/README.md

    ```
 4. The API will be available at `http://localhost:8000`

+5. Swagger Docs will be available at : `  http://localhost:8000/docs `

 ## Implementation Tasks

 The codebase contains TODOs in various files that need to be implemented: